 In May 2011, the State of California Office of Environmental Health Hazard Assessment (OEHHA) issued an updated fish advisory that recommended no consumption of fish from the Lauritzen Channel and recommended limited consumption of fish from San Francisco Bay.

 The report is available on OEHHA’s website at http://www.oehha.ca.gov/fish/nor_cal/2011SFbay.html

-On September 30, 2011, the Third Five-Year Review Report was approved for this site and it is available for public review at Richmond Public Library or in the Technical Document Section below.
+On August 8, 2016, the Fourth Five-Year Review Report was approved for this site and it is available for public review at Richmond Public Library or in the Technical Document Section below.

-1. The remedy implemented at the upland area of the United Heckathorn Superfund Site is protective of human health and the environment, due to capping of contaminated soils which has eliminated human exposure pathways and prevented erosion.
-Routine inspection and monitoring is ongoing at the Site.
+1. The remedy at the upland area of the United Heckathorn Superfund Site is protective of human health and the environment.
+Capping of contaminated soil has eliminated human exposure pathways and prevented erosion.
+Routine inspection and monitoring assures the protectiveness of the upland remedy at the Site.

 Cleanup Results to Date

 Since 1997, the removal of contaminated soils and sediments has greatly reduced the potential for exposure to pesticide contaminants from the United Heckathorn site.
 However, unacceptable levels of DDT and dieldrin remain in the waters and sediments of Lauritzen Channel.
 EPA is in the process of preparing a focused feasibility study to address the remaining contamination.
 In October 2012, EPA installed a flap gate on the storm water outfall in the Lauritzen Channel to prevent DDT and dieldrin-contaminated sediment from moving in and out of the system during high tide.